laxmibathula/project-fbapp/README.md

 # project-fb
-A basic facebook clone with form submit,login and user details.
+A basic facebook clone with form submit, login and user details.

 ## Getting started
-Clone the repository and then run following command to install the packages
+Clone the repository and then run following command to install the packages.
 ```
 npm install
 ```